aka-0x4C3DD/aicte25-ibmSB-b4/README.md

 ## 🙏 Acknowledgments

-- AICTE for the project opportunity
+- Edunet Foundation & AICTE for the project opportunity
 - IBM Skillbuild Program
 - OpenCV and NumPy communities